World Hunger Statistics

 The lack of clean water and steady access to food increase rates of disease since water is contaminated with bacteria that can cause dysentery or typhoid.
 Malnutrition also makes for weaker immune systems, so people cannot fend off illness.

 A mother who is undernourished will give weight to infants with low birth weights.
 Low birth weight infants are more at risk for death, developmental delays, and growth stunting.
 17 million children are born undernourished every year because of the mother’s malnutrition during pregnancy.
 149 million children are growth-stunted due to malnutrition.

 17 million children are born undernourished every year because of the mother’s malnutrition during pregnancy.

 Around 100 million children in developing countries are underweight, and 328 million children are dealing with extreme poverty.
 17 million children under the age of 5 suffer from malnutrition, and 45% (almost half) of all deaths of children under 5 are due to the lack of food - that’s almost 3 million lives a year.
 10,000 children die daily from chronic poor nutrition.

 Here we can see where malnutrition hits the hardest.

 Worldwide, we produce enough food to feed 7 billion people.
 We can feed everyone.
 However, approximately $1 trillion worth of food is wasted every year.
 Because of the lack of resources, lack of infrastructure, social norms and political policies, people that are still hungry and in poverty are unable to solve their own hunger.
 They lack the land to grow their own food or do not have enough money to purchase it.

-Providing education and resources to develop sustainable practices will be key to helping in the fight against world hunger.
-Many organizations like UNICEF and the World Health Organization are looking at how to help end the global hunger crisis and increase food security worldwide.
-The United Nations has a goal to end world hunger by 2030.
+Providing education and resources to develop sustainable practices will be key to helping in the fight against worldwide hunger.
+Many organizations like UNICEF and the World Health Organization are looking at how to help end the global hunger crisis and achieve food security worldwide.
+The United Nations has a goal to end hunger by 2030.

 Food Waste Statistics